Inuki the Sharberian Husky hybrid as an adult dog—"She loves to cuddle, lie in the sunshine and go exploring on long walks"

 The Sharberian Husky is not a purebred dog.
 It is a cross between the Shar-Pei and the Chinese Siberian Husky.
 The best way to determine the temperament of a mixed breed is to look up all breeds in the cross and know you can get any combination of any of the characteristics found in either breed.
 Not all of these designer hybrid dogs being bred are 50% purebred to 50% purebred.
 It is very common for breeders to breed multi-generation crosses.

-Inuki the Sharberian Husky puppy hybrid at 2 months old
+Inuki the Sharberian Husky puppy mix breed puppy at 2 months old

 Rocky the Husky Pei (Shar Pei / Siberian Husky mix) puppy at 13 weeks old—"Rocky is quite a handful, but very intelligent.
 He likes to sleep and play.
 We have a very large backyard, and I think if it was up to him, he would just stay outside.
 His first training class is coming up and I am sure he will catch on extremely fast.
 As of right now, he is completely puppy pad trained, but he uses the bathroom outside as well.
 It's pretty amazing that he has only ever had 2 accidents on the carpet!
 His favorite thing to do is take a bath!
 He loves water!"